1.1.1. Safety Contracting in Defence

 The competence of Contractors should be assessed prior to and during the contracting process to ensure that the safety and environmental protection requirements can be met.
-This assessment should be made by Suitably Qualified and Experienced Personnel in the Project Team, with the final decision on any appointment made by the safety delegation holder.
+This assessment should be made by Suitably Qualified and Experienced Personnel in the Delivery Team, with the final decision on any appointment made by the safety delegation holder.

 1.4.
 Required Inputs

 - An assessment of the functional support that a contractor is required to provide and evidence that such activity cannot be delivered utilising internal MOD resources;

 - An assessment of any applicable international or other standards that may need to be included in any contract, e.g. MIL STD, STANAGS, etc.